 1 Start the program and add the TTA audio file

-Double-click the program and you will see the interface.
+Launch the program from the Start menu and you will see the interface.
 Click the "Add File" button to select the TTA audio files you want to convert or drag and drop the TTA files from Windows Explorer.
 Want to import more than one audio file at a time?
 Select "Add folder" on the toolbar, to add folders with the files into the program.

 2 Define the output parameters